Ficool

 "Just keep an eye on them," Luthar said, voice cold and certain. " Let them believe they are safe ."

-"I can do that!" she said cheerfully, hopping ahead. " I would make sure to watch over them like a cat that watches over the milk."
+"I can do that!" she said cheerfully, hopping ahead. " I would make sure to watch over them like a cat who watches over the milk."

 Luthar's gaze turned distant.
 "Good.
 I have other matters to attend to.
 My attention will soon return to the dungeon world."